SAINT PHILIP NERI CHURCH PARISH CEMETERY

 MEMORIAL MARKERS: Memorial markers are required, including the cremation area.

-· No homemade markers.
+· No homemade markers are permitted.

 · Markers must be in place within 6 months of burial

 · At each grave one single-wide marker is permitted or on two adjacent graves a double-wide marker is permitted.
 Single-wide markers shall be 24" long, 12" wide, and not less than 4" in thickness.
-Double-wide markers shall be 42" inches long, 12" wide, and not less than 6" in thickness.
+Double-wide markers shall be 48" inches long, 12" wide, and not less than 6" in thickness.
 The marker may not encroach on any other lot-holder's grave spaces.
 The marker shall be readable from the head of the grave while facing east.

-MEMORIAL MONUMENTS: Either Memorial Monuments or Memorial Markers are allowed on lots numbered 1 through 120.
+MEMORIAL MONUMENTS: Either Memorial Monuments or Memorial Markers are allowed on lots numbered 1 through 120, and shall be readable from the head of the grave while facing east.

-· At least two [2] side-by-side adjoining graves are necessary for the erection of a large monument, overall dimensions including base are 24" to 42" long; 8" to 12" wide; and 13" to 36" high.
+· At least two [2] side-by-side adjoining graves are necessary for the erection of a large monument, overall dimensions including base are 24" to 48" long; 8" to 12" wide; and 13" to 36" high.
 Only one central or family monument shall be allowed on a two-grave or three-grave combination which permits the construction of a monument.

 · Small monument dimensions including base are: 24" to 42" long; 8" to 12" wide; and up to 16" high, may be erected on a single gravesite, with the name(s) of person(s) buried in the plot.